Acquired bleeding disorders

 Acquired haemophilia A

-Acquired haemophilia A is caused by neutralising factor VIII autoantibodies which decrease FVIII levels.
-About half the cases are idiopathic, the others may be associated with the post-partum state, connective tissue disorders and malignancies.
+Acquired haemophilia A is caused by factor VIII autoantibodies which inhibit the activity or increase clearance of factor VIII levels.
+About half the cases are idiopathic, the others may be associated with the post-partum state, autoimmune or connective tissue disorders, medications and malignancies.

 Acquired von Willebrand Disease

 Acquired von Willebrand disease is caused by autoantibodies directed against von Willebrand factor (vWF) which results in decreased levels of vWF activity and antigen.
-Many cases are idiopathic and some are related to monoclonal gammopathy of uncertain significance, lymphoproliferative disorders and myeloproliferative disorders.
+Many cases are idiopathic and some are related to monoclonal gammopathy of uncertain significance and lymphoproliferative disorders.

 Liver disease

 Use of fresh frozen plasma, cryoprecipitate or platelets may be appropriate in the presence of bleeding and abnormal coagulation.
-Vitamin K and DDAVP may have a role.
+Vitamin K may have a role.

 Vitamin K deficiency

-Vitamin K deficiency can lead to reduced activity of factors II, VII, IX, X and protein C and protein S; often with prolongation of the PT and APTT.
+Vitamin K deficiency can lead to reduced activity of vitamin K dependent clotting factors II, VII, IX, X and protein C and protein S; often with prolongation of the PT and APTT.
 Risk factors for vitamin K deficiency include poor diet, malabsorption, antibiotic use, and liver or kidney dysfunction.
 Treatment is vitamin K given orally, subcutaneously or intravenously, depending on the clinical circumstances.
-Occasionally Prothrombinex®-VF or FFP may have a role.
+Rarely, prothrombin complex concentrate (PCC) may have a role.

 Uraemia

 Patients with uraemia develop a mild to moderate haemostatic defect due to platelet dysfunction, abnormalities of vWF multimers and decreased platelet vWF.
-A decreased haematocrit further aggravates in vivo platelet dysfunction.
+Anaemia with decreased haematocrit further aggravates in vivo platelet dysfunction due to reduction of platelet interaction with endothelial cells.
 The levels of clotting factors are usually normal, and elevated levels of fibrinogen, factor VIII and vWF may occur.

 Haemostatic management is based on clinical bleeding risk.
-Platelet transfusion may be helpful in emergencies however the infused platelets rapidly become dysfunctional in the uraemic environment.
+Platelet transfusion may be helpful in an acute life-threatening bleed however the transfused platelets rapidly become dysfunctional in the uraemic environment.
 Dialysis usually improves platelet dysfunction but incompletely corrects the haemostatic defect.
-Red cell transfusion to is used to achieve a haematocrit >27%.
 Desmopressin (DDAVP) provides some short-term improvement of haemostasis with maximal effect at 4 hours which wears off by 6–8 hours in many patients.
 Repeated administration of DDAVP may lead to tachyphylaxis and hyponatremia.
-Cryoprecipitate often promptly shortens the bleeding time and decreases bleeding.

 Cardiopulmonary bypass (CPB)